Aribeth07/my_python_exercise/README.md

 To-do list:

-⬜️Fix the text.
+⬜Fix the text.

 ✅Print the result without prefixes.

-## List Prime Numbers from a Given Range of Numbers
+## List Prime Numbers from a Given Range

 primeList.py: